-The GPM Global Forecast is a new bi-weekly, members-only article series for 2016.
+The GPM Global Forecast is a bi-weekly, members-only article series for 2016.
 It will provide analysis and short-term forecasting on key military, political, and economic events around the globe.

 Middle East